 Right-click on Microsoft and go to New > Key.
 Call it MicrosoftEdge.
 Now right-click on MicrosoftEdge and once again navigate to New > Key.
 Call it Main.

 Highlight Main and right-click in the panel on the right-hand side of your screen.
 Go to New > DWORD (32-bit) Value and name it PreventAccessToAboutFlagsInMicrosoftEdge.
 Set the value to 1, and you’re all set.

 To reverse the process, delete the newly-created PreventAccessToAboutFlagsInMicrosoftEdge value.

 Try the browser now and see if you can spot a boost in performance.
+Be sure to also master Microsoft Edge with keyboard shortcuts.
 It may not be your main browser yet, but Microsoft Edge is a capable browser with its own set of benefits.